NeoTech-Software/Android-Root-Coverage-Plugin/README.md

     // Overrides the default build variant for specific modules. buildVariantOverrides ":moduleA" : "debugFlavourA", ":moduleB": "debugFlavourA"

     // Class exclude patterns
     excludes = ["**/some.package/**"]

-    // If true the task it self does not execute any tests (debug option) skipTestExecution false
+    // Since 1.2: When false the plugin does not execute any tests, useful when you run the tests manually or remote (Firebase Test Lab) executeTests true

-    // Type of tests to run (import com.android.builder.model.TestVariantBuildOutput.TestType) testTypes = [TestType.UNIT, TestType.ANDROID_TEST]
+    // Since 1.2: Same as executeTests except that this only affects the instrumented Android tests executeAndroidTests true

+    // Since 1.2: Same as executeTests except that this only affects the unit tests executeUnitTests true

+    // Since 1.2: When true include results from instrumented Android tests into the coverage report includeAndroidTestResults true

+    // Since 1.2: When true include results from unit tests into the coverage report includeUnitTestResults true
 }
 ```